I am a 61 yo wife (41 years!) to Ornery, Mom to Elizabeth (40) and Ryan (35), and Grammie to Micah (11) and Makayla (9) (aka the m&m's)

 It all started with a demonstration on a triloom at Silver Dollar City.
 Elizabeth talked her dad into helping her build a loom, and I watched her weave in my livingroom for a couple of years.
 She sold dozens of beautiful shawls, and while I loved watching her, my hands and body did not fit well with such a large loom.

 A couple of years later, she got a table top tapestry loom, and I decided that might be more my speed.
 So Ornery built a simple frame loom for me, and I have made several tapestries on it.
-A pen pal recommended that I try some note cards with weaving on the fronts, and it is an extremely satisfying project, but the cards are bulky so I have started making sturdy envelopes to mail them in.
-I have more yarn than a body needs, but I do enjoy playing with the beautiful fibers!
+I now have 3 different sized looms to create on, and way more yarn than a body needs!
+A pen pal recommended that I try some note cards with weaving on the fronts, and it is an extremely satisfying way to use my yarn.
+I do enjoy playing with the beautiful fibers!
 Sadly, I never could master crochet and knitting doesn't hold my interest.

 MIXED MEDIA ART

 I am happiest when I am in my studio or playing with color in some fashion.
 I don't draw anything other than stick figures that you might recognize, but fortunately, I happen to like abstract art better than realism, so it turns out I am okay with that lack of skill.
 I am not a master at any of the mediums, but I do like to dabble in:

 I have a substantial collection of ATC's and Altered Rolodex cards.
 I have several binders filled with amazing mail art, which is probably my favorite collection of all.
 Some of my ATCs are in frames on the wall in my studio, others featuring little houses (my favorite theme) are on the wall in my dining room.

 I am a huge puzzle fan.
 I have over 100 in my collection, mostly 500 piece, but a few 1000, and several 300 piece, which lately has been more my speed, just because they work up quickly and are easy to handle.